 On 3 December 1794, Captain Manuel Joao Perreira sailed from Mozambique for Brazil’s Maranhão state.
 Perreira was planning a stop in Cape Town to take on provisions before crossing the Atlantic, where he intended to sell the 512 slaves.
 However, the ship ran into trouble off the Cape Peninsula and sank.
 More than 200 slaves died, while the survivors were sold into slavery in Cape Town.

 In 2014 the persistence of researches paid off and the wreck was discovered in the ocean close to Clifton’s 3rd beach and the first few artifacts were brought above water.

-Canadian-born, Nancy Child, an artifact conservator, left her job at the University of Oslo’s Cultural Heritage Museums in 2006 to preserve items retrieved from the São José wreck site.
+England-born, Nancy Child, an artifact conservator, left her job at the University of Oslo’s Cultural Heritage Museums in 2006 to come to South Africa and preserve items retrieved from the São José wreck site.